kangarko/docs/docs/MineBot/guides/installation/setup_and_run.md

 The first step to creating a Discord bot is to create a **bot user** on the developer portal.
 [Navigate to the developer portal](https://discord.com/developers/applications) and create a new bot:

 !!! warning
-    Before proceeding, ensure you have met all the necessary prerequisites.
+    - Before proceeding, ensure you have met all the necessary prerequisites.
 You can find information on system requirements and dependencies [here](./requirements.md).
+    - Please enable Discord Developer Mode by navigating to `Settings -> Advanced -> Developer Mode`.
+    - Click the images below to zoom them.

 !!! danger
     Anyone with access to this token has **full access to your bot's account**, you should ensure that nobody has access to this token but you.
 Treat it like a username/password combination, but for bots.

-Click the images below to zoom them.

-TODO: Tell people to enable Developer Mode in Discord.

 <div class="grid cards" markdown>